Schlumberger’s connections to Cambridge University

 Connections to the University do not stop there, however, as Schlumberger has stated that it "benefits from strong collaborative links with Cambridge University to drive innovation and support its long-term vision."

-The centre also provides Schlumberger with additional social legitimacy by sponsoring the annual Mineralogy Society Schlumberger Award which, since its founding in 1990, has been won by two University of Cambridge academics.
+The centre also provided Schlumberger with additional social legitimacy by sponsoring the Mineralogy Society Schlumberger Award, which was awarded annually from 1990-2020, and won by four University of Cambridge academics.

 Professorship